 Soils of low permeability have poor drainage through the profile.
 On sloping land, lateral flow may occur above an impervious layer thereby draining the water away from the site, but on relatively flat areas such soils can become waterlogged and inhibit plant growth or become too boggy for the use of agricultural machinery.
-Low permeability in soils also reduces the efficiency of effluent disposal systems, although this limitation can be overcome, if sufficient area is available, by increasing the length of absorption trench or by using plants to transpire water from the effluent disposal area.
-For earthen dam construction low permeability in the floor, the sides and the walls of the dam is most desirable.
-Conversely, an extremely permeable soil may have excessive leaching of plant nutrients or an inability to retain moisture for plant growth.
-Such a soil may drain too rapidly to purify the effluent from septic tanks, thereby increasing the risk of polluting a groundwater system.
+Low permeability in soils also reduces the efficiency of effluent disposal systems.
+This limitation can be overcome if sufficient area is available to increase the length of absorption trench or utilize plants to transpire water from the effluent disposal area.
+For earthen dams, low permeability in the floor, the sides and the walls of the dam is most desirable.
+An extremely permeable soil may have excessive leaching of plant nutrients or an inability to retain moisture for plant growth.
+Such a soil may drain too rapidly to purify the effluent from septic tanks, thereby increasing the risk of polluting groundwaters or nearby streams.

-3.1.10 Plasticity index
+3.1.10 Plasticity Index

 The plasticity index is a measure of the range of moisture content over which the soil is in the plastic state.
 A soil is most easily worked or is most readily deformed when in the plastic state.
 A low index indicates that the range is narrow, which is desirable where the stability of the material is important, such as in a road subgrade.
-But where the soil is to be cultivated, a higher plasticity index is desirable to enable working over a wider range of moisture contents.
+However where the soil is to be cultivated, a higher plasticity index is desirable to enable working over a wider range of moisture contents.